Sanusi Junid

 Sanusi bin Junid (11 July 1942 – 9 March 2018) was a Malaysian politician.
 He was appointed Minister of National and Rural Development in 1981 at the age of 39 and as Minister of Agriculture in 1986.
 Sanusi was seventh Menteri Besar of Kedah from 1996 to 1999.

 Early life and education

-Born in Yan, Kedah on 11 July 1942, Sanusi received his education at the Malay College Kuala Kangsar (MCKK).
+Born in Yan, Kedah on 11 July 1942, Sanusi received his education at Ibrahim School and Malay College Kuala Kangsar (MCKK).
 In 1969, he went on to study at the Institute of Bankers London, the City of London College and the Institute of Export London, and later obtained a Certificate in Foreign Trade and Foreign Exchange at the University of London.

 Banking career

 Sanusi began his career as a trainee at Standard Chartered Bank, at Seremban in 1963.
 In 1971, he was appointed Senior Manager of Chartered Bank Lending, Kuala Lumpur.

 Tan Sri Sanusi became the Director of Bank Simpanan Nasional and Chairman of Insan Diranto Bhd. in 1975.
 Two years later, in 1977, he was appointed as Chairman of Tugu Insurance Sdn.
 Bhd. and Chairman of Obanto Management Consultancy Sdn.
 Bhd.
 In addition he was also the founder of the Shamelin Corporation.

 In 1978, Tan Sri Sanusi was appointed as a Member of the MARA University of Technology and subsequently in 1982, he became the Advisor of the College and Council of the University of Malaya.
 He was also appointed as Chairman of the National Day Committee and Member of the Malaysian Chamber of Commerce in 1983, and in February 2000, he became President of the International Islamic University of Malaysia (IIUM).

 Tan Sri Sanusi has also served as Vice President of ABIM and President of the Association of Youth Clubs of Malaysia (MAYC).